 Children in fundamentalist families are often regarded as little adults, with the same sinful tendencies, so parents may not appreciate that children progress through stages of cognitive and emotional development.
 Childhood issues such as egocentrism, aggression, sexuality, and teenage rebellion are labeled as sins, instead of natural, predictable problems.
 The “sin” is attributed to their innate nature, the child is made to feel ashamed, and is disciplined accordingly:

 “You’re so selfish.
 What’s the matter with you?
 You know Jesus sees you when you do that!”
 The child feels they’re defective, bad, or a failure, and become filled with shame.

 Shame (in this sense) is more damaging than guilt, when we feel bad because of what we’ve done, not because of who we are.
 Shame takes a heavy toll on a child’s self-esteem, and often becomes a part of their psyche that persists into adulthood.

 On the other hand, good parents know that poor behavior is usually linked to needs, not to a flawed nature, and is to be expected as part of a child’s natural development.
 They focus on addressing the child’s needs rather than wounding his ego.

 Christianity cultivates a culture of pretense, which is the antithesis of authenticity.
-To have a great life we need to be honest with each other, admit problems we have, and seek solutions, not from an imaginary friend, but from our fellow humans.
+To have a great life we need to be honest with each other, admit problems we have, express our emotions, and seek solutions, not from an imaginary friend, but from our fellow humans.